Absalon Pederssøn Beyer

-Absalon Pederssøn Beyer was born at Aurland in the county of Vestland, Norway.
+Absalon Pederssøn Beyer was born in Ramsvik, Aurland, in the county of Vestland, Norway.
 He received his education in Copenhagen.
 In 1549, he went to Wittenberg, where he studied for 2 years with Philip Melanchthon, one of the leaders of the Protestant Reformation.
 In 1553, Beyer was appointed lecturer in theology at the Bergen Cathedral School.
 Between 1557 and 1564 he was also the school's head teacher or reading teacher.
 From 1566 he was also a priest at Bergenhus.

 Beyer had a working knowledge of both the Greek and Latin languages.
 In 1566, he let his students perform The Fall of Adam in church.
 This is thought to be the first public theatrical performance in Norway.
 Beyer wrote historic-topographic works including Om Norigs Rige and Bergens kapitelsbok.
 He died in 1575.
 His widow, Anne Pedersdotter, was accused of witchcraft and was burned in 1590 even though loyal clergymen asserted her innocence.